Why Communism failed

 If the government or a collection of people is going to

 decide what I need, then I reject such a system.
-Apart from needs, I also have
+Apart from needs, humans also have

 wants, for an enjoyable life.